Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

-The graph convolution based methods perform convolution on points connected with a graph structure.
-Here, the graph construction (definition) and convolution design are becoming the two main challenges.
-The same categorization of \emph{PN framework}~and \emph{PN++ framework} also applies to graph convolution methods as illustrated in Fig.~\ref{fig7}(e) and (f).

-\textbf{PN framework based}~methods construct the graph from the points globally and perform convolution on neighborhoods points of each point.
-For example, ECC~\cite{simonovsky2017dynamic} is among of the pioneer methods to apply spatial graph network to extract features from point clouds.
-It dynamically generates edge-conditioned filters to learn edge features that describe the relationships between a point and its neighbors.
-Based on PN architecture, DGCN~\cite{wang2019dynamic} implements dynamic edge convolution called EdgeConv on the neighborhood of each point.
-The convolution is approximated by a simplified PN.
-SPG~\cite{landrieu2018large} parts the point clouds into a number of simple geometrical shapes (termed super-points) and builts super graph on global super-points.
-Furthermore, this network adopts PointNet to embed these points and refine the embedding by Gated Recurrent Unit (GRU).

-The dynamic generation of edge convolution filters comes with a significant computational overhead.
-Moreover, spatial graph networks generally suffer from the vanishing gradient problem.
-These limitations pose a major bottleneck in designing deeper GCN architectures.
-DeepGCNs~\cite{li2019deepgcns} borrows some concepts from 2D-CNN such as residual connections between different layers (ResNet) to alleviate the vanishing gradient problem, and dilation mechanism to allow the GCN to go deeper.
-Lei et al.~\cite{lei2020spherical} propose a discrete spherical convolution kernel (SPH3D kernel) that consists of the spherical convolution learning depth-wise features and point-wise convolution learning point-wise features.

-Attention mechanism has recently become popular for improving point cloud segmentation accuracy.
-For example, Ma et al.~\cite{ma2020global} use the channel self-attention mechanism to learn independence between any two point-wise feature channels, and further define a Channel Graph where the channel maps are presented as nodes and the independencies are represented as graph edges.
-AGCN~\cite{xie2020point} integrates attention mechanism with GCN for analyzing the relationships between local features of points and introduces a global point graph to compensate for the relative information of individual points.

-\textbf{PN++ framework based}~methods perform convolution on local points with graph structure.
-Graphs are either spectral or spatial graphs.
-In the former case, LS-GCN~\cite{wang2018local} adopts the basic architecture of PointNet++, replaces MLPs with a spectral graph convolution using standard unparametrized Fourier kernels, as well as a novel recursive spectral cluster pooling substitute for max-pooling.
-However, transformation from spatial to spectral domain incurs a high computational cost.
-Besides that, spectral graph networks are usually defined on a fixed graph structure and are thus unable to directly process data with varying graph structures.
+\textbf{Graph convolution methods:} perform convolution on points connected with a graph structure, where the graph helps the feature aggregation exploit the structure information between points.
+The graphs can be divided into spectral graphs and spatial graphs.
+In the spectral graph, LS-GCN~\cite{wang2018local} adopts the basic architecture of PointNet++, replaces MLPs with a spectral graph convolution using standard ~unparameterized Fourier kernels, as well as a novel recursive spectral cluster pooling substitute for max-pooling.
+However, transformation from the spatial to the spectral domain incurs a high computational cost.
+Besides that, spectral graph networks are usually defined on a fixed graph structure and are thus unable to process data with varying graph structures directly.